insin/comments-owl-for-hacker-news/README.md

 # Comments Owl for Hacker News

+_1. Draw some circles_

 ![](promo/draw-the-rest-of-the-owl.gif)

-A browser extension which draws the rest of the friendly owl for Hacker News comment threads to make them actually followable over time, by automatically highlighting new comments, showing which items have new comments, muting and adding notes to users, as well as various other UX tweaks for Hacker News.
+_2. Draw the rest of the friendly owl_

+Browser extension which makes it easer to follow comment threads on [Hacker News ](https://news.ycombinator.com) across multiple visits, showing which items have new comments, highlighting new comments and collapsing threads without new comments.
+It also adds the ability to annotate and mute other users, plus other UI and UX tweaks.

 * [Install Chrome Extension](https://chrome.google.com/webstore/detail/hn-comments-owl/kpoggabejgbenjahggloahnnaolmfock)
 * [Install Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/hn-comments-owl/)